-A highly purified CBD oil made by GW Pharmaceuticals that is used to treat epilepsy and multiple sclerosis (MS).
-This product does not lead to any psychoactive effects and can be prescribed by doctors in the U.K. for patients with Dravet syndrome and Lennox-Gastaut, which are rare forms of epilepsy.
-Legalising Epidiolex is a significant milestone in offering patients a new line of treatment to debilitating and rare diseases.
-This pharmaceutical drug was recently approved by the European Commission for all 28 European countries.
+A highly purified CBD oil made by GW Pharmaceuticals that is used to treat the diseases epilepsy and multiple sclerosis (MS).
+This medicine does not lead to any psychoactive effects and can be prescribed by doctors in the U.K. for people suffering from both Dravet syndrome and Lennox-Gastaut.
+These are rare forms of epilepsy disorder.
+The legalisation of Epidiolex is a significant milestone in offering patients a new line of treatment to debilitating and rare diseases.
+It was approved in 2018 by the European Commission for all 28 European countries.

 Nabilone is a synthetic version of THC, meaning that it is not derived from the plant but made artificially instead.
 By mimicking THC’s structure and pharmacological profile, it can alter one’s mood and pain sensations by binding to the CB receptors in the ECS.
 Nabilone is prescribed to treat chemotherapy side effects, such as vomiting.
 However, it is not licensed for children under the age of 18 years as potential side effects include having dry mouth, euphoric mood, and decreased appetite.

-The first cannabis-based medicine to be licensed in the U.K., and it is classified as a Class B controlled drug.
-This drug, which contains a mixture of THC and CBD, administered in the form of a mouth spray for 4 weeks.
-Sativex is prescribed to treat the symptoms of muscle spasms, and stuffiness which are caused by MS. Side effects include dizziness, hallucinations, and psychoactive effects.
+This is the first cannabis-based medicine to be licensed in the U.K., and it is classified as a Class B controlled drug.
+This drug is a combination of THC and CBD and is administered in the form of a mouth spray.
+The treatment lasts for one month.
+Sativex can be prescribed to treat the symptoms of muscle spasms, and stuffiness which are caused by MS. Side effects include dizziness, hallucinations, and psychoactive effects.
 For this reason, Sativex is only prescribed if a positive response to treatment is observed.

 This orally administered drug, made by Solvay Pharmaceuticals, is used to relieve the symptoms of nausea, vomiting, and weight loss.
 This synthetic form of THC can only be prescribed by a doctor, and it acts as a stimulant.
 Marinol is commonly prescribed to patients undergoing cancer therapy as it also stimulates appetitive and prevents significant weight loss during treatment.
 In fact, the National Cancer Institute supports the research and development of Marinol for use in alleviating the symptoms experienced by patients undergoing cancer chemotherapy.
 Side effects include feeling elated, lightheadedness, and abdominal pain.
 Marinol is permitted for use in the U.S, South Africa, Germany, and Australia.